brentkastner/brentkastner/README.md

 ## Hi there 👋

+I am the CTO of https://www.tarmac.io and CTO & Parnter of https://www.inaudio.com

 <!--
 **brentkastner/brentkastner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.